 Upon completion you will be able to understand and discuss the attributes that an effective internal audit function will seek to develop and deliver on, including:

-- confidence in explaining why a Quality Improvement Plan is important for continuous improvement and how it should be managed
+- be confident in explaining why quality assurance and a quality Improvement Plan is important in driving forward continuous improvement

 - articulate a promotional strategy for internal audit that has buy-in from key stakeholders